Key Takeaways:

 - Best For: Sunrise meetups, post-hike bites, mellow afternoons

-- What We Packed: Bagels, fresh fruit, thermos of black coffee
+- What We Packed: Bagels, fresh fruit, a thermos of black coffee

 A go-to for when you want to picnic Los Angeles-style without the rush or crowd.